pasqal-io/emulators/docs/emu_mps/advanced/errors.md

 ## effective description of long-range terms in the Hamiltonian

 The rydberg Hamiltonian is long range, so when evolving 2 neighbouring qubits in one of the TDVP steps, it is necessary to approximate terms coupling these two qubits to far away qubits.
-Specifically, say we are evolving the pair $(j,j+1)$ and the Hamiltonian contains an interaction term of the form $A_iB_j$ where $i < j-1$, so that this interaction term is not taken into account by any of the other pair evolutions (currently only the Rydberg interaction $n_i n_j$ is supported, but other interaction types will be added in the future).
+Specifically, say we are evolving the pair $(j,j+1)$ and the Hamiltonian contains an interaction term of the form $A_iB_j$ where $i < j-1$, so that this interaction term is not taken into account by any of the other pair evolutions (currently the Rydberg $n_i n_j$ and XY interactions are supported, but other interaction types will be added in the future).
 Then as part of the effective Hamiltonian for the pair, this interaction term shows up as $Tr_{<j}(A_iB_j)$, where $Tr_{<j}$ denotes the partial trace over the left side of the system.
 Unless the system is in an eigenstate of $A_i$, this term will only approximate the action of the interaction term, and the error is proportional to the variance $Var(A_i)$.

 For example, take the term $\sigma^-_i\sigma^+_n$ from the XY-Hamiltonian, and assume $|\psi> = |1>_i|0>_n\otimes \phi$ where $\phi$ denote the state on the other qubits, that will not impact the result in the example, other than that it must be normalized.
 In this case we compute $Tr_{<n}(\sigma^-_i\sigma^+_n) = 0$ because $\sigma^-_i|1>_i \perp |1>_i$, and the interaction term is not taken into account.
 The above example was chosen to be particularly bad, since $\sigma^-$ is not diagonalizable, and $|\psi>$ was as far from an eigenvector as possible, for other states, the error incurred in the approximation will be smaller.
 For the Rydberg interaction, which is diagonalizable, the maximum error is smaller.
 However, this shows that when simulating systems with long-range interactions (2d systems, for example, behave like 1d systems with long-range interactions according to the above reasoning), care should be taken that the interaction terms are properly accounted for by the TDVP scheme.

 ## looping over pairs of qubits

 Even if the Hamiltonian only has nearest-neighbour interactions, so that the above error is $0$, we still incur an error by repeatedly evolving a 2-site subsystem, rather than the entire system at once.
 Take for example the interaction term $A_nB_{n+1}$, in the 2-site TDVP scheme, there are 10 time evolution steps that incorporate this interaction term:

 - 3 2-site time evolutions evolving either qubit $n$ or $n+1$ during the left-right sweep